EGR-314-Team-307/EGR-314-Team-307/User Needs, Benchmarking, and Requirements/NeedsBenchmarkingRequirements.md

 In a suburban garden, John installs an automatic plant cover to safeguard his delicate flowers from frost during chilly nights.
 As temperatures drop, the sensor-equipped cover detects the cold and swiftly unfurls, cocooning the plants in warmth until the weather improves.
 John can rest easy knowing his garden is shielded from harm, allowing his flowers to bloom undisturbed even in the coldest of nights.

 ## Aspects
+The categories identified in Table 11 and their associated importances then guided the development of requirements necessary to meet user needs.
+These aspects will be used as litmus tests during the course of the development of the prototype.
+As each subsytem is developed, it will be checked against these aspects to verify if the subsystem satisfies them or not.
+In the event that the subsystem does not staisfy the aspect, it will be reworked until it does.
+Further, when each subsystem is integrated into the final project, an overall verification test will be performed, to see if the final prototype meets or exceeds the requirements.
+If the integrated system fails, then it will be reworked until it succeeds.
 1. **Product Design**
    - 1.1 The design will emphasize user-friendliness.
    - 1.2 The design will be as portable as possible.